Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Paris RER| ©Rob Dammers

-If you are at the Paris airport or another point outside the city, the smartest way to get to Paris is to use the RER (Paris suburban train system).
-In this case you will need to take line C and stop at the Musée d'Orsay station which is about 800 metres from the Pyramid of the museum.
+If you're at Paris airport or another point outside of the city, the smartest way to get to the Louvre is to use the RER (Paris suburban train system).
+In this case, take line C and stop at the Musée d'Orsay station, which is about 800m from the Pyramid of the museum.

 This transport will also be useful if you are coming from the Palace of Versailles.
 This kind of "train" connects the ends of the city with the centre.
 For more information about this means of transport, visit this official website.